erdem/django-map-widgets/README.md

 * **GOOGLE_MAP_API_KEY**: Put your Google API key

 * **mapCenterLocationName**: You can give a specific location name for center of map.
-Map widget will find this location coordinates using <a href="https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete" target="_blank">Google Places Autocomplete</a>.
+Map widget will find this location coordinates using <a href="https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete" target="_blank">Google Place Autocomplete</a>.
 (Optional)

 * **mapCenterLocation**: You can give specific coordinates for center of the map.
 Coordinates must be list type. ([latitude, longitude]) (Optional)

 * **zoom** : Default zoom value.

+* **GooglePlaceAutocompleteOptions** : Put your custom <a href="https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete" target="_blank">Google Place Autocomplete</a> options.
+(Optional)

 > Note: If there is no spesific value set for the map center, (mapCenterLocationName, mapCenterLocation) the widget will be centered by the timezone setting of the project.